adminion/friends-of-friends/README.md

 friends-of-friends
 ==================

-## Friendship-based Access Control System for Mongoose
+## Friendship Mangement System for Mongoose

 This module is a work in progress, and may break on you because I haven't written tests to verify stuff works like I say it should.
 Wanna [help out](https://github.com/adminion/friends-of-friends/labels/test)...?

-If you would like to contribute, point out errors, etc, I would be much appreciative!
+I would be much appreciative!

 This module started as a core component of [adminion/off-the-record](https://github.com/adminion/off-the-record) but quickly became big enough (and useful enough) to be its own module.
-The goal is to create a comprehensive Friendship-based Access Control System with a rich API to *dramatically* simplify managing Friend-Relationships for any existing mongoose schema.
+The goal is to create a unopinionated tool with a rich API that simplifies managing Friend-Relationships for any existing mongoose "user" schema.

 ## example use